shovon58/ethicalux-security/EthicalUX.md

 [Architecture is politics: The power and the perils of systems design](https://docs.google.com/presentation/d/180dMBG26xMYB9gfIotoUyCBQfO3XfmHiJGQjvn58GwY/edit?pref=2&pli=1#slide=id.gf03c9bb35_0_143)

 Note:
- In his insightful talk Architecture is Politics, UX Libs alum Andreas Orphanides notes that nearly all created and designed things embed within them the values and biases or theior creators, whether we intend to or not.
+ In his insightful talk Architecture is Politics, UX Libs alum Andreas Orphanides notes that nearly all created and designed things embed within them the values and biases or their creators, whether we intend to or not.
 We're building systems that reflect our values, that inherently take stances about what is right and what is wrong.